Dashboard

 Mouse Click a file to select; scroll wheel scrolls; drag the divider to resize

-If SANTREE_DIFF_TOOL is set, the diff is piped through that tool (e.g. delta) and rendered with ANSI passthrough for syntax highlighting.
+If you’ve configured a diff tool (santree config → Global → Diff tool, or a one-off SANTREE_DIFF_TOOL override), the diff is piped through it (e.g. delta) and rendered with ANSI passthrough for syntax highlighting; otherwise santree colorizes the diff itself.
 The dashboard owns scrolling — the pager is used purely for rendering.

 The Reviews-tab diff path uses gh pr diff for branches that don’t exist locally; the worktree path uses git diff against merge-base.
-Both honor SANTREE_DIFF_TOOL.
+Both use your configured diff tool.

 Theme